Course placement for French

 FREN 1001

-First semester: starts beginning-level language instruction; does not require prior language study.
+First semester: starts beginning-level language instruction; does not require prior language study or a placement test.

 FREN 1002